Caesars and Wabanaki Nations in Maine Expand Deal to Include Online Casino Gaming

 The brief

-Caesars Entertainment has broadened its existing partnership with three Wabanaki Nations in Maine—the Houlton Band of Maliseet Indians, the Mi'kmaq Nation, and the Penobscot Nation—to encompass online casino gaming operations.
-The expansion of this long-term agreement signals the operator's commitment to deepening ties with tribal gaming partners while positioning itself for entry into Maine's emerging iGaming market, contingent on regulatory approval.
+Caesars Entertainment has broadened its existing relationship with three Wabanaki Nations in Maine—the Houlton Band of Maliseet Indians, the Mi'kmaq Nation, and the Penobscot Nation—to encompass online casino gaming.
+The long-term agreement, announced this week, represents a significant step toward bringing regulated iGaming to the state, contingent on securing necessary regulatory approvals.
+The deal signals Caesars' commitment to deepening tribal partnerships while positioning the operator to capture Maine's emerging digital gaming market.

 Original report